mweidner037/list-positions/README.md

 };
 ```

 A List's tree of bunches is stored by a separate class `Order`, accessible from the List's `order` property.
 Multiple List instances can share the same Order via a constructor option.
-But when Lists have different Order instances, before using a Position from one List in the other (e.g., calling `list.set` or `list.indexOfPosition`), you must call `list.order.receive` with:
+But when Lists have different Order instances, before using a Position from one List in the other (e.g., calling `list.set` or `list.indexOfPosition`), you must call `list.order.addMetas` with:

 - The Position's bunch's BunchMeta.
 - That bunch's parent's BunchMeta.
 - The parent's parent's BunchMeta, etc., up the tree until reaching the root (exclusive).
+Together, these are the Position's _dependencies_.

 Here are some scenarios, in order of difficulty.